 With so many ways to use crowdfunding, the process varies from project to project.
 But here are the five steps most often included in a crowdfunded investment:

 - The sponsor scouts locations, plans the development, and acquires the property.
-The crowdfunding sponsor is the person (or team) responsible for the success of the project.
+The crowdfunding sponsoris the person (or team) responsible for the success of the project.
 The sponsor can make or break your project, so choosing a sponsor you trust is critical.
 If you're using an online platform, check the track record for the sponsor to see how their deals have performed in recent years.
-In some cases, you'll be able to choose the specific deal you want to invest in, and in others, you'll be placing blind trust in your sponsor to choose a project with high profitability potential.
+Gatsby Investment, for example, has provided average annualized returns of 23% for investors since inception!

-- Accredited investors provide funding for the project.
-Your funding could be debt funding, in which your role is similar to a bank, lending money to fund a project.
-Or it could be equity funding, in which you own a share of the underlying real estate.
-Make sure you understand exactly what you're getting when you fund a project.
+- Investors provide funding for the project.
+It’s important to understand if you're providing debt funding or equity funding.
+With debt funding, your role is similar to a bank, lending money to fund a project in exchange for a set rate of return.
+With equity funding, you own a share of the underlying real estate and are entitled to a share in the profits.

 - The sponsor manages the project from start to finish.
 One of the biggest benefits of crowdfunding is that it's passive.
 You get the benefits of real estate investing without the hassle of managing a development yourself.
 A typical multi-family development might include the tear-down of an existing single-family structure and the building of a new multi-family structure.
 This requires a team of skilled architects, designers, and craftsmen, with strong leadership from a competent sponsor.